YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: A Byte Order Marker (BOM) for character set XXX was found at the beginning of a file specified as containing data in character set YYY.

 Action: Specify the proper character set when opening the file.
 For UTF-16 data, specifying CHSET="UTF-16" will use the BOM to determine whether the data is Little Endian or Big Endian.
-If no BOM is found, YottaDB/GT.M assumes Big Endian.
+If no BOM is found, YottaDB assumes Big Endian.

 --------------
 BOOLSIDEFFECT